4-Day Kauai Itinerary: An Unforgettable Adventure

 Na Pali Coast Viewpoints

 There are breathtaking views of the Na Pali coast in Koke’e State Park.
-Sometimes there can be clouds in the way, but they come and go.
+Although there can be clouds in the way, they come and go so be patient.
 The first viewpoint is Kalalau Lookout which is also where the Kalepa Ridge Trail starts.
 The next viewpoint is Pu’u O Kila Lookout which is further up the mountain.
 This second viewpoint is where a hike called the Pihea Trail starts.
 It is nice to walk part of the trail to enjoy more of the scenic Na Pali Coast.

 Disclosure: Please note that some of the links above are affiliate links for products and services I recommend.
 At no additional cost to you, I earn a commission if you make a purchase.
 As an Amazon Associate I earn from qualifying purchases.